Grand Tour of Turkey

 - Certain over-the-counter and prescription medications may be banned in Turkey.
 Importing these drugs can carry severe consequences, including imprisonment.
 Please consult your healthcare provider prior to departure to ensure that any drugs you may want to bring with you are legal in Turkey.

 - In Turkey, breakfast typically consists of sourdough bread with sheep’s cheese and olives, as well as jam or honey.
-A midday meal or dinner often starts with a meze, which is a plate of varied appetizers like cheese pastry rolls, pickled vegetables, and potato fritters.
+A midday meal or dinner often starts with a meze: a plate of varied appetizers like cheesy pastry rolls, pickled vegetables, and potato fritters.
 On the coast, fish is an excellent choice, especially tuna, turbot, and sardines.
-Meat eaters should try lamb kebabs, available in a wide variety of types, each with a different sauce or dressing.
-The national drink is tea, but don't miss out on the strong and rich Turkish coffee.
+Carnivores should try the lamb kebab: Prepared in a variety of ways and served with different sauces and dressings, it’s sure to satisfy.
+And while tea is the national drink, be sure to try Turkish coffee.
+This strong brew is prepared with ultra-fine coffee grounds and spices like cardamom, resulting in a rich, aromatic drink.
+(Sip slowly, though: It’s served unfiltered!)

 - If applicable, we also recommend $2USD per local guide.